michaelchan0427/rkgen/README.md

 		]
 	}

-RKGen knows the content of the JSON, but there is no way for RKGen to determine WHAT sort of data that is.
+RKGen knows that there are two objects, "address" and "phoneNumber" in the JSON file, but there is no way for RKGen to determine the name of the object which holds the relationship to address and phoneNumber.
 By providing RKGen with a "root object name" of UserRecord, it can generate a UserRecord class with relationship to an Address class and a PhoneNumber class.